 Francisco Fiorentino was tango musician, singer and director of the guardia nueva.
 He is famous for his work as a singer with the orchestra of Anibal Troilo and regarded as the first cantor de orquestra, the tipical singer of the golden age of tango.

-Born in San Telmo in 1905 to a family of Italian immigrants, Francisco Fiorentino studied music at the conservatory of Minotto Di Cicco, former bandoneonista in the orchestra of Francisco Canaro.
-His older brother Vicente was also a musician and together, in their youth, they played in the cafes and theaters of Buenos Aires for a living.
+Born in San Telmo in 1905 to a family of Italian immigrants, Francisco Fiorentino studied music at the conservatory of Minotto Di Cicco.
+In his youth he used to play with his older brother Vicente in the cafes and theaters of Buenos Aires for a living.

-Fiorentino made his debut with Anibal Troilo on July 1st 1937.
-Together Troilo and Fiorentino recorded 62 tracks including “Yo soy el tango”, “Tinta roja”, “Fueye”, “Barrio de tango”, “Los mareados”, “Gricel” Garua, y “El bulín de la calle Ayacucho” and gave a second life to tango poetry and singing which was in need for new inspiration following the death of Carlos Gardel.
+When Fiorentino joined the orchestra of Anibal Troilo on July 1st 1937 he became the first orchestra singer.
+Together Troilo and Fiorentino recorded 62 tracks including “Yo soy el tango”, “Tinta roja”, “Fueye”, “Barrio de tango”, “Los mareados”, “Gricel” Garua, and “El bulín de la calle Ayacucho”.
+Their innovative collaboration also resulted in giving a second life to tango poetry and singing which was in need for new channels following the death of Carlos Gardel in 1935.

 According to Blaya Francisco Fiorentino was not technically a great singer.
 His voice and diction had certain limitations but he was good at conveying the emotion.

-In 1944, Francisco Fiorentino leaves the ochestra of Troilo.
+In 1944, Francisco Fiorentino leaves the orchestra of Troilo.
 He works with Orlando Goñi for a while and forms his own orchestra with Astor Piazzolla.
-In 1948 he joined the ochestra of José Basso.
-He made many good recordings including 22 with Astor Piazzolla but never reached the same had with Troilo.
+In 1948 he joined the orchestra of José Basso.
+He made many good recordings including 22 with Astor Piazzolla but never reached the same success as he did in while working with Troilo.

-In the 1950,s he began traveling to Uruguay and interior of Argentina to perform.
+In the 1950’s Francisco Fiorentino began traveling to Uruguay and to the interior of Argentina to perform.
 He died in a car accident in 1955 near Mendoza.

 Gobello, José.
 Mujeres y hombres que hicieron el tango.
 Librerias Libertador, 2002.
 Print.